 The density of drilling muds and completion fluids are affected by both temperature and pressure.
 Generally, temperature effects decrease the effective density, while pressure effects increase the effective density.
-A loss of well control incident cited 30 in the contract will be used as a specific example to illustrate the effects of temperature and pressure on drilling and completion fluid density.
+A loss of well control incident cited30 in the contract will be used as a specific example to illustrate the effects of temperature and pressure on drilling and completion fluid density.
 Determining how the effective equivalent density of a fluid column changes over time due to changes in wellbore temperature requires a fairly complex calculation that must account for both temperature and pressure.
 In actuality, the loss of hydrostatic pressure due to downhole warming after circulation is stopped is usually small in comparison with a typical safety margin.
-This is because the average fluid temperature in the well does not change significantly with time.
-This section of the report will review the important literature regarding the effect of temperature and pressure on the density of drilling and completion fluids and the proper procedure for computing the resulting changes in safety margins used for well control considerations.
+This is because the average fluid temperature regarding the effect of temperature and pressure on the density of drilling and completion fluids and the proper procedure for computing the resulting changes in safety margins used for well control considerations.

 The issue of whether to use fluid density as measured at the surface or effective fluid density as measured downhole when calculating and reporting safety margins arose because of the development and more frequent use of Pressure While Drilling (PWD) tools in the more expensive deepwater drilling operations.
 The measured average or effective fluid density controlling hydrostatic pressure on bottom is often 0.1 to 0.2 lb/gal different than the fluid density measured from a sample taken from the surface pits.
 It has been understood in the deepwater operations community that absent fluid stability issues, downhole temperature and compressibility effects on fluid density can usually be treated as a constant offset for a given hole-section.
-For this reason when equivalent or effective density measurements are made using both surface and downhole pressure gauges, care is taken to characterize the equivalent density determination being quoted as either surface or downhole.
-Surface equivalent densities can be compared to other surface density determinations and downhole equivalent densities can be compared with other downhole equivalent density determinations but significant errors can occur if the two types of measurements are mixed without applying the appropriate correction.
+For this reason when equivalent or effective density measurements are made using both surface and downhole pressure gauges, care is taken to characterize the equivalent density determinations and downhole equivalent densities can be compared to other surface density determinations and downhole equivalent densities can be compared to other surface density determinations but significant errors can occur if the two types of measurements are mixed without applying the appropriate correction.